lsst-dm/dmtn-056/index.rst

 used to record the Quantum entries that utilized a Dataset entry.

-There is no guarantee that the full provenance of a :ref:`Dataset` is captured by these tables in a particular :ref:`Repository`, unless the :ref:`Dataset` and all of its dependencies (any datasets consumed by its producer Quantum, recursively) are also in the :ref:`Repository`.
+There is no guarantee that the full provenance of a :ref:`Dataset` is captured by these tables in a particular :ref:`Collection`, unless the :ref:`Dataset` and all of its dependencies (any datasets consumed by its producer Quantum, recursively) are also in the :ref:`Collection`.
 When this is not the case, the provenance information *may* be present (with dependencies included in the Dataset table), or the ``Dataset.producer_id`` field may be null.
-The Dataset table may also contain entries that are not related at all to those in the :ref:`Repository`; we have no obvious use for such a restriction, and it is potentially burdensome on implementations.
+The Dataset table may also contain entries that are not related at all to those in the :ref:`Collection`; we have no obvious use for such a restriction, and it is potentially burdensome on implementations.

 .. note::